AndrewMurtagh/robot_faces/README.md

 - [ ] Check for changes in face config before sending to face facade

 - [ ] Seperate header and implementation files

+- [x] Make squircle mouth inherit from squircle entity

+## Notes

+- Should we make a Mouth entity that deals with speaking behaviour instead of duplicating code in LineMouth and SquircleMouth?

+- Should speaking randomisation have a minimum distance to prevent small movements?
+Should we also enforce a change in direction with every change?

 ## Contributors